 This randomized phase II/III trial studies how well paclitaxel, carboplatin, and metformin

 hydrochloride works and compares it to paclitaxel, carboplatin, and placebo in treating

-patients with stage III, IV, or recurrent endometrial cancer.
-Drugs used in chemotherapy,
+patients with endometrial cancer that is stage III, IV, or has come back.
+Drugs used in

-such as paclitaxel and carboplatin, work in different ways to stop the growth of tumor
+chemotherapy, such as paclitaxel and carboplatin, work in different ways to stop the growth

-cells, either by killing the cells or by stopping them from dividing.
-Metformin
+of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping

 View more details from ClinicalTrials.gov.

 For more information about a clinical trial, clinical trial eligibility, or informed consent, contact our research nurses by phone or email: